Easy 2-Ingredient Biscuit Recipe

 Can I freeze these biscuits?

-Yes, you can, let them cool on a rack.
-Tightly wrap each biscuit individually in plastic wrap and place them in an air-tight container.
-They will keep for about 3 months in your freezer.
+Yes, you can.
+Let them cool on a rack.
+Tightly wrap each biscuit in plastic wrap and place them in an airtight container.
+They will stay in your freezer for about three months.

 Freezing Your 2 Ingredient Cream Biscuits

-Wouldn’t it be nice if you were able to save your biscuits and heat them up for a quick bite to eat in the morning before work?
-Well, it turns out…you can.
-All you need to do is whip up a large batch of this 2 ingredient cream biscuit recipe and freeze any that you won’t be using right away.
+Wouldn’t it be nice if you could save your biscuits and heat them for a quick bite to eat in the morning before work?
+Well, it turns out you can.
+All you need to do is whip up a large batch of this 2-ingredient cream biscuit recipe and freeze any that you won’t use immediately.

 Related: Instant Pot Hummus and Mediterranean Bowl